rfshelley/Documentation/getting-started/up-and-running.rst

 SmartThings offers a rich toolset to develop, test, and publish custom code.

 Don't have a SmartThings Hub or any devices yet?
 Carry on!
-You can still create an account and even develop without any hardware, by using our online IDE and simulator.
+You can still create an account and even develop without any hardware, by using our online IDE and Simulator.

-Of course, you'll want to have the hardware sooner than later, but you can start developing with SmartThings with nothing more than the free SmartThings mobile app, a web browser, and an Internet connection.
+Of course, you'll want to have the hardware sooner than later, but you can start developing with SmartThings with nothing more than the free SmartThings mobile app, a web browser, and an internet connection.

 ----